 After you’ve given birth and finished breastfeeding, the stretched skin will try to go back to normal, and the breast tissue volume will diminish a bit.
-How your breasts respond in this situation will depend on how much your breasts stretched and how much existing breast tissue you have.
-The good news is that women with breast implants tend to experience changes that are not drastic because the implant maintains volume in the breast and doesn’t alter during pregnancy.
+How your breasts respond in this situation will depend on how much your breasts are stretched and the amount of existing breast tissue you have.
+So, if you are wondering whether pregnancy will ruin your implants, the good news is that breast implants do not change drastically during pregnancy because the implant maintains volume and doesn’t alter.

-Some women with breast implants will find that their skin is sagging a bit more around the implant.
+Some women with breast implants will find their skin sagging more around the implant.
 This does not happen to every woman, but it can usually be fixed with a breast lift.
-Every woman is different, but in most cases, pregnancy will not have a major effect on a boob job.
+Every woman is different, but in most cases, pregnancy will not majorly affect your breastwork.